Defining Locus Of Control In Psychology

 Therapy can help you develop a healthier locus of control

-Can you change your locus of control?
+Can you change your locus of control from internal to external and vice versa?

 What if you feel that your locus of control is interfering with your happiness?
 Maybe your external locus of control is making it hard to take positive steps to improve your life.
 Or perhaps your internal locus of control is prompting excessive, unproductive self-criticism.
 Here are a few ways you might be able to shift your thinking: